vstenby/embedding-atlas/packages/docs/tool.md

 ## Visualizing Embeddings

-The script will use [SentenceTransformers](https://sbert.net/) to compute embedding vectors for the specified column containing the text data.
-The script will then project the high-dimensional embedding vectors to 2D with [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html).
+The script will use [SentenceTransformers](https://sbert.net/) to compute embedding vectors for the specified column containing the text or image data.
+You may use the `--model` option to specify an embedding model.
+If not specified, a default model will be used.
+The current defaults are `all-MiniLM-L6-v2` for text and `google/vit-base-patch16-384` for images, but these are subject to change in future releases.

+After embedding vectors are computed, the script will then project the high-dimensional vectors to 2D with [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html).

 ::: tip
 Optionally, if you know what column your text data is in beforehand, you can specify which column to use with the `--text` flag, for example: